Related Links

 Questions for The Wine Detective

-As more people are becoming accustomed to drinking and serving wine, I find myself asked more and more questions.
-Here are a few that I wanted to share with the readers of The Fifty Best.
+As people had become accustomed to drinking and serving wine, Ron was asked more and more questions.
+Here are a few that he wanted to share with the readers of The Fifty Best.

 Question- Our daughter is getting married at our house.
 Any suggestions on buying the alcohol?